aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 which have different purposes:

 - [Observability integration](/docs/products/clickhouse/howto/list-integrations) is
-  connecting to other services (either in-Aiven or external) to expose and process logs and metrics.
+  connecting to other services (either Aiven-managed or external ones) to expose and process logs and metrics.
-- Data service integration is connecting to other services (either in-Aiven or external) to use them as data sources.
+- Data service integration is connecting to other services (either Aiven-managed or external) to use them as data sources.
 In Aiven for ClickHouse, data service integration is possible with the following data source types: